 Do you think the city needs more police officers?

-Do you think the streets and sidewalks in your district are in good shape?
+think the streets and sidewalks in your district are in good shape?

-What question do you wish we would have asked?
+What question do you wish we'd asked?